doc4d/docs/docs/ORDA/ordaClasses.md

 #### Remote configurations

-When using a remote configurations, you need to pay attention to the following principles:

-- In **client/server** the function can be called on the client or on the server, depending on the location of the calling code.
+When using a remote configurations, you need to pay attention to the following principle: in **client/server** the function can be called on the client or on the server, depending on the location of the calling code.
 When it is called on the client, it is not triggered again when the client attempts to save the new entity and sends an update request to the server to create in memory on the server.

 :::warning